-Some people carry the bacterium C. difficile in their intestines but never become sick, though rarely may still spread the infection.
-Signs and symptoms usually develop within five to 10 days after starting a course of antibiotics, but may occur as soon as the first day or up to two months later.
+Signs and symptoms usually develop within 5 to 10 days after starting a course of antibiotics.
+However, they may occur as soon as the first day or up to three months later.

 Mild to moderate infection